NikolayKrishtopa/vue-ww/readme.md

 - Yandex geocoding API for cities query
 - Free Open Weather API for fetching weather data.

-## This app will require a few simple steps prior to be integrated into your app:
+## This app will require a few simple steps prior to being integrated into your app:

 1. Clone the project repository to your local directory.
 2. npm i to install all the required dependencies.